Local Lyapunov analysis via micro-ensembles: finite-time Lyapunov exponent estimation and KNN-based predictive comparison in complex-valued BAM neural networks: Data-Driven Local Instability Analysis: Micro-Ensembles and kNN Proxies

 \subsection{Results for Method I: Micro-ensemble FTLE}

+The micro-ensemble is generated by applying small perturbations to the reference state.
+Specifically, for each reference point $x(t_{\text{ref}})$, the initial conditions of the micro-runs are constructed as

+where $\delta^{(k)}$ are small random perturbation vectors sampled from an isotropic distribution in $\mathbb{R}^d$.
+The perturbations are normalized to have approximately uniform magnitude, and their norm is chosen to be of order $10^{-3}$ to ensure that the dynamics remain in the local linear regime.

 \textbf{\textsl{Method-I: Local FTLE estimation from micro-ensembles}}\\ For the BAM test case, the micro-ensemble FTLE estimator is applied using a simulation time step of $\Delta t = 0.05$, with $n_{\text{ref}} = 200$ reference states.
 Each reference point includes at least $N_{\min} = 5$ micro-runs, and a minimum of $H_{\min} = 3$ forward steps is used for the short horizon fitting procedure.
+The number of reference points $n_{\text{ref}}=200$ is selected to provide sufficient coverage of the trajectory for capturing temporal variations in local stability.
+Empirical tests indicate that increasing this number does not significantly alter the qualitative FTLE patterns, while smaller values reduce resolution.\\